Aquanty/rtd-hgs/docs/source/index.rst

 #. **clambda(j), j=1,nzones** First-order decay constant
    [T:math:`^{-1}`] for each dual continua zone **j**.

-Assigns a unique value for the solute first-order decay constant, :math:`\lambda_d` (Equation :ref:`eq:dual6` ), to each zone in the domain.
+| Assigns a unique value for the solute first-order decay constant,
+  :math:`\lambda_d` (Equation :ref:
+| ), to each zone in the domain.
 The default value is 0.0 (no decay).

 --------------